Envestnet

+Envestnet has more than $6.5 trillion in platform assets and counts more than 111,000 advisors, 17 of the 20 largest U.S. banks, 48 of the 50 largest wealth management and brokerage firms, more than 500 of the largest RIAs as clients.

 History

+1999–2020

 Envestnet was founded by Jud Bergman in 1999, with Bill Crager as co-founder.
 The company's initial public offering of stock filed on the NYSE and went public on 28 July 2010.
 It priced at $9; at the bottom of the range of $9–$10.
 The major underwriters were Morgan Stanley, UBS AG, and Barclays.
 The company raised $63M by selling 7 million shares.

-In 2012, Envestnet purchased Tamarac for $54 million.

-In August 2015, Envestnet acquired Yodlee, a cloud-based data analytics company that provides account aggregation and various financial software, for $660 million.
+In August 2015, three years after acquiring Tamarac for $54 million, Envestnet acquired Yodlee, a cloud-based data analytics company that provides account aggregation and various financial software, for $660 million.

 In the same year, Envestnet also acquired online investment platform Upside in February and financial-planning software provider Finance Logix in May.
-Envestnet stated that their main goal was to drive the acquisitions to provide a full suite of technology offerings for financial advisers.
+The firm stated that their main goal was to drive the acquisitions to provide a full suite of technology offerings for financial advisers.

 In November 2017, the company introduced a redesigned Tamarac platform.

-Bergman and his wife, 57-year-old Mary Miller, were killed on October 3, 2019, when a 34-year-old woman crashed her Volkswagen into the taxi they were riding on Highway 101 in San Francisco, California.
-The woman, 34-year-old Emilie Ross, and the taxi driver, 42-year-old Berkant Ramadan Ahmed, were also killed in the crash.
-Ross was allegedly under the influence of alcohol and driving on the wrong side of the highway.
-Crager took over as interim chief executive officer.
+The following year, BlackRock invested $123 million to acquire a 4.9% equity stake in the company.

+After Bergman was killed in a car crash in October 2019, Crager took over as interim chief executive officer.

 In December 2019, Envestnet entered an agreement with JPMorgan Chase to protect Chase's customers' financial data through an API.